yaronzlotolov/openshift/README.md

-# openshift installation on windows 10
+# OpenShift installation on windows 10 with Hyper-V